Expand all

 - Did you seek medical treatment and if so, who did you see, when, and what treatment plan was recommended?

-- What help are you looking to receive from the WCB (for example, benefits, physiotherapy, re-employment services, etc.)?
+- What help are you looking to receive from WCB (for example, benefits, physiotherapy, re-employment services, etc.)?

 |